-E 24: Design of freestalls
+E 26: Design of freestalls

 a.
-The stall must be constructed so that it prevents the animal from standing so far forward that it consistently soils the back of the stall.
+The stalls must be constructed so that they prevent the animals from standing so far forward that they consistently soils the back of the stalls.

 A 4% slope downward from front to rear is recommended.